baotuyloan1/Microservice/README.md

 By default, we can input an url in this field.
 But GitHub can't understand what is localhost ??
 So we need to overcome this challenge by using https://console.hookdeck.com/

 run this command on powershell:

-Step 1
+requirements:

 Install the Hookdeck CLI on your device
 ```command